U.S. Tax Code: Definition, How It Works, and Global Examples

 Tax Code FAQ

 #1.
-What code is tax code?
+What is a tax code?

 A tax code is a set of directives for the tax responsibilities and rights of every taxpayer, individual, or entity.
 Note that the tax codes differ in each country.